xhanxu/Mamba3D/README.md

 ## 📰 News
-- [2024/8] We've slightly optimized the architecture, such as some normalization layers and hyperparameters, thus improving the accuracy of the model after pre-training.
+- [2024/8] We've slightly optimized the architecture, such as some normalization layers and hyperparameters.
 - [2024/8] We release the training and evaluation code!
 Pretrained weights are coming soon!
 - [2024/7] Our [MiniGPT-3D](https://github.com/tangyuan96/minigpt-3d) is also accepted by ACM MM24!
 We outperform existing large point-language models, using just about 1 day on 1 RTX 3090!
 Check it out!
 - [2024/7] Ours Mamba3D is accepted by ACM MM24!